yaikobzeray/dev-journal/activity_log.md

 Explored GKE Autopilot vs Standard clusters.
 Autopilot is great for smaller teams who don't want to manage nodes.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 08 November 2024 — Entry 3

+Implemented debounce and throttle utility functions from scratch.
+Used debounce for search input.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*